-Students should contact the School of Human Resources Management at 416-736-5806 for administrative questions.
-Please note that typically the answers to these and other questions are found in the course outline, course website Frequently Asked Questions, the 'announcements' board, and/or the Discussion Board.
-Please ensure you read all these documents carefully and completely.
+Students should contact the School of Human Resources Management at lapsshrm@yorku.ca [416-736-5806] for all administrative questions.
+Please note that typically the answers to these and other questions are found in the course outline, course website Frequently Asked Questions, the'announcements' board, and/or the Discussion Board.
+Please ensure you read all these documentscarefully and completely.